-If I needed a organ donation if order to keep me alive and there was a perfect donor match in the room next to me from a man who just died in a car accident, no one could harvest his organs without permission.
-The government would never forcibly take organs.
+If I needed a organ donation in order to keep me alive and there was a perfect donor match in the room next to me, no one could harvest his organs without permission.
+The government would never forcibly take the organs.
 That man would have had to agree in life to donate his body after his death, or the remaining family would have to agree.

 And if they didn’t, the doctors would come back into my room and say they were sorry but that I needed to prepare to die.

-A corpse gets more bodily autonomy than a pregnant woman, even if it means another person will die because of it.
+A corpse gets more bodily autonomy than a pregnant person, even if it means another person will die because of it.

-Is reducing a woman’s human status to less than that of a corpse acceptable as long as we’re banning abortion?
+Is reducing a person’s human status to less than that of a corpse acceptable as long as we’re banning abortion?

-Anyone who identifies as a woman should be horrified by the idea that they are viewed as less than and that laws are being put into place to codify that status.
+Anyone who has a uterus should be horrified by the idea that they are viewed as less than, and that laws are being put into place to codify that status.

 It should still make you angry that the women in your life are seen as less than.

 It should frighten you that laws are being put into place to imprison women on a felony charge that will ultimately make them ineligible to vote.